Showing Collections: 1 - 10 of 10

 Abstract This collection documents the interests and activities of Fluxus co-founder Dick Higgins, from his early experiments with intermedia and collaborations with other artists in the 1960s to projects current at the time of his death in 1998.
 The collection includes correspondence, drafts for published and unpublished works, collages, slides of large paintings and graphic productions, films, audio and videotapes, performance scores, and photographs.
 The collection includes Higgins' own documentation...

 Abstract Jim McWilliams (born February 10, 1937) is an artist and graphic designer who was active as an avant-garde performer and creator of performance works during the 1960s and 1970s.
-The Jim McWilliams Archive contains correspondence, photographs and clippings; design work; audiovisual media; digital media; and born-digital materials.
+The Jim McWilliams Archive contains correspondence, photographs and clippings; design work; audiovisual media; digital media; and approximately 7.57 gigabytes of born-digital materials.

 Abstract Edward Francis Paschke (1939-2004) was an American painter and educator.
 He lived most of his life in Chicago, Illinois, and was affiliated with a group of artists known as the Chicago Imagists.
 Paschke’s work is often confrontational and utilizes bright, neon colors and central figurative elements.
 He borrows imagery from pop culture to create surreal, emotional landscapes that evoke the violent, sinister, and sexually charged undercurrents of the human experience.
 The Ed Paschke Papers span...